IvanSunjg/ivr_assignment/README.md

 By **Michitatsu Sato s1807428** and **Ivan Sun s1800640**

+**※ NOTICE!! for Part 2 and Part 3, "colored_ver_robot.urbf" file has to be renemaed to "robot.urbf" and replace the previous urbf file which is for black robot.**

 ### **Task 2.1:**

 To run the Task2.1, first run the ***image1.py*** and ***image2.py***.
 Next run the ***state_estimation.py*** for estimating end-effector position and joints angles.
 You also need to run **move_robot.py** for moving robot trajectory.
 The estimated joints will be published on "/joints_ang" (or separately on ["/joints_ang2", "/joints_ang3", "/joints_ang4"]).
 The actual joint angles will be published on ["/robot/joint2_position_controller/command", "/robot/joint3_position_controller/command", "/robot/joint4_position_controller/command"] respectively.
 By using "rqt" command, the estimated joint angles and actual joint angles can be compared by ploting them.